‘The Walking Dead’ Producer Says Alexandria Will Be Heroes In Season 7B

 “Of course, he (Rick) wants everyone around him to survive and thrive,” Scott Gimple said.
 “But there is an acceptance of doing what they have to do, of even suffering whatever they have to suffer, to not let things stand as they are.
 There’s a lot of energy to that and even joy, but also on the spectrum of that is an understanding that things could go bad.”

-In The Walking Dead, there are about a thousand different ways from Monday that things can go bad… and they do.
+In The Walking Dead, there are about a thousand different ways from Monday that things can go bad — and they do.
 That is what TWD is all about.
 But in this particular situation, Rick has the advantage of facing a smart foe, so he can better anticipate Negan’s movements and in some way trick him into being exactly where he wants him to be when the action goes down.

 The Walking Dead Season 7B Extended Teaser “Fighting for a Future” #twdfinale #carl #carol pic.twitter.com/YfhQy4tlq4